Trevor Hoffman: 1999–2002

 Hoffman signed a $32 million contract extension with San Diego in March 1999 for the 2000–03 seasons.
 At the time, it was the richest contract ever given any Padre or any relief pitcher.
 The Padres held an option for $10 million for 2004.
 Hoffman's contract included a no-trade clause, the first the Padres had ever granted.
 Following their World Series appearance in 1998, the Padres lost key players to begin the 1999 season and finished under .500 each season from 1999 through 2002, while finishing either fourth or fifth in the five-team NL West each year.
 Hoffman saved 56% of the team's wins during that span.
 He set MLB records with his fifth overall and fourth consecutive 40-save season in 2001, as well as his seventh consecutive 30-save campaign.
 In 2002, he extended his MLB record with his eighth straight 30-save season.
 Hoffman was named to the All-Star game in 1999, 2000, and 2002.
 On June 10, 1999, Hoffman struck out the side in the ninth inning in a 2–1 Padres victory over the Oakland Athletics for his 200th career save.
 On August 15, 2001, Hoffman recorded his 300th save in a 2–1 home win over the Mets.
+He became the face of the Padres franchise after right fielder Tony Gwynn retired at the conclusion of the 2001 season.
 Hoffman broke Dennis Eckersley's record for most saves with one team (320) in 2002.
 Sports Illustrated placed Hoffman on the cover of their May 13, 2002, issue with the headline "The Secret of San Diego: Why Trevor Hoffman of the Padres is the best closer (ever)".